codehugger/stagescript/README.md

 Character: Bearded guy
 ```

-This line starts the character’s scope within a scene and tells the game engine that everything that comes after is within the scope belonging to the character Bearded guy.
+This line starts the character’s scope within a scene and tells the game engine that everything that comes after is within the scope belonging to the character **Bearded guy**.

 ```
 A bearded guy sitting on a stool by the bar.
 His eye-patch, skull decorated hat and